appclacks/cabourotte-website/content/exporters/http/_index.md

 - `success` indicates if the healthcheck was successful or not.
 - `healthcheck-timestamp` is when the healthcheck was executed.
 - `message` is a message containing `success` in case of a successful healthcheck, or an error message in case of a failure.
+- `source` is the component which created the healthcheck (api, configuration...).

 As you can see, the payload is a list of maps.
 Cabourotte may batch healthchecks result in the future.